 If a contractor can be held liable in tort where he or she constructs a building negligently and, as a result of that negligence, the building causes damage to persons or property, it follows that the contractor should also be held liable in cases where the dangerous defect is discovered and the owner of the building wishes to mitigate the danger by fixing the defect and putting the building back into a non-dangerous state. …

-As per the Wesley and Mariani cases, both citing Winnipeg Condominium Corporation No. 36 v.
+The Wesley and Mariani cases, both cite Winnipeg Condominium Corporation No. 36 v.
 Bird Construction Co., 1 S.C.R.
-85, a homeowner who acts as a contractor becomes liable for negligent workmanship to future owners.
-Interestingly, per the cases, the defects must pose a "real and substantial danger", rather than just being "shoddy", for liability to arise.
+85, while making the point in law that a property owner, such as a homeowner, who acts as a contractor may become liable for defective workmanship in just the same manner as a commercial contractor may become liability to future property owners.
+With this said, such a potential liability relates only to defective workmanship that poses a "real and substantial danger", rather than just being "shoddy", for liability to arise.

 Property owners who act as contractors by performing project construction work may be held liable for workmanship defects if sued by a subsequent owner.
 This liability may arise despite the general principle of law known as caveat emptor, meaning buyer beware, being applicable to realty transactions.